rimraf

 The first argument to the filter is the path string.
 The second argument is either a Dirent or Stats object for that path.
 (The first path explored will be a Stats, the rest will be Dirent.)

 If a filter method is provided, it will only remove entries if the filter returns (or resolves to) a truthy value.
-Omitting a directory will still allow its children to be removed, unless they are also filtered out, but any parents of a filtered entry will not be removed, since the directory would not be empty in that case.
+Omitting a directory will still allow its children to be removed, unless they are also filtered out, but any parents of a filtered entry will not be removed, since the directory will not be empty in that case.

 Using a filter method prevents the use of Node's built-in fs.rm because that implementation does not support filtering.